louiswu0408/Halloween/README.md

 # Halloween Pygame Drawing

-A simple Grade 11 Python project using **Pygame** to create a fun Halloween-themed drawing! 🎃👻
+A simple Python project using **Pygame** to create a fun Halloween-themed drawing! 🎃👻

 Follow the steps below to install everything and run the program.